Wick rotation derivation for weak values of the density and time-dependent density functional theory

-The cyclic imaginary time symmetry gives rise to features that have been discussed in other papers, such as boson exchange \cite{Thompson2023}, entanglement \cite{Thompson2025}, the measurement problem, quantum kinetic energy, the uncertainty principle, the stability of atoms \cite{Thompson2019, Thompson2022}, molecular bonding \cite{Sillaste2022}, tunnelling, the double slit experiment and geometric phase including the Aharonov-Bohm effect \cite{Thompson2023}, classical DFT in the classical limit \cite{Thompson2019} and Kaluza theory with classical electromagnetism \cite{Thompson2022, Kaluza1921, Wesson1997, Dinov2022}.
-For many of these features, cyclic imaginary time may be viewed merely as a mathematical convenient fiction, but for some of them a strong view of the imaginary time symmetry must be taken, in that it is an element of reality.
+This real time $\leftrightarrow$ cyclic imaginary time correspondence gives rise to features that have been discussed in other papers, such as boson exchange \cite{Thompson2023}, entanglement \cite{Thompson2025}, the measurement problem, quantum kinetic energy, the uncertainty principle, the stability of atoms \cite{Thompson2019, Thompson2022}, molecular bonding \cite{Sillaste2022}, tunnelling, the double slit experiment and geometric phase including the Aharonov-Bohm effect \cite{Thompson2023}, classical DFT in the classical limit \cite{Thompson2019} and Kaluza theory with classical electromagnetism \cite{Thompson2022, Kaluza1921, Wesson1997, Dinov2022}.
+For many of these features, cyclic imaginary time may be viewed merely as a mathematical convenient fiction, but for some of them, it is tempting to take a strong view of the duality between real time and imaginary time, that is, to contemplate whether imaginary time is an element of reality.